-1. "Aeronautical authorities" means, in the case of the United States, the Department of Transportation, or its successor, and in the case of Nicaragua, the Ministry of Construction and Transportation and any person or agency authorized to perform the functions exercised by the said Ministry of Construction and Transportation;

-- 2. "Agreement" means this Agreement, its Annexes, and any amendments thereto; - 3.
+- 1. "Aeronautical authorities" means, in the case of the United States, the Department of Transportation, or its successor, and in the case of Sri Lanka, the Minister in charge of the subject of civil aviation, and any person or agency authorized to perform functions exercised by the said Minister; - 2.
+"Agreement" means this Agreement, its Annexes, and any amendments thereto; - 3.
 "Air transportation" means the public carriage by aircraft of passengers, baggage, cargo, and mail, separately or in combination, for remuneration or hire; - 4.
-"Convention" means the Convention on International Civil Aviation, opened for signature at Chicago on December 7, 1944, and includes: - (1) any amendment that has entered into force under Article 94(a) of the Convention and has been ratified by both Parties, and - (2) any Annex or any amendment thereto adopted under Article 90 of the Convention, insofar as such Annex or amendment is at any given time effective for both Parries: - "Designated airline" means an airline designated and authorized in accordance with Article 3 of this Agreement; - 6.
+"Convention" means the Convention on International Civil Aviation, opened for signature at Chicago on December 7, 1944, and includes: - a. any amendment that has entered into force under Article 94(a) of the Convention and has been ratified by both Parties, and - b. any Annex or any amendment thereto adopted under Article 90 of the Convention, insofar as such Annex or amendment is at any given time effective for both Parties; - 5.
+"Designated airline" means an airline designated and authorized in accordance with Article 3 of this Agreement; - 6.
 "Full cost" means the cost of providing service plus a reasonable charge for administrative overhead; - 7.
 "International air transportation" means air transportation that passes through the airspace over the territory of more than one State; - 8.
 "Price" means any fare, rate or charge for the carriage of passengers (and their baggage) and/or cargo (excluding mail) in air transportation charged by airlines, including their agents, and the conditions governing the availability of such fare, rate or charge; - 9.
-"Stop for non-traffic purposes" means a landing for any purpose other than taking on or discharging passengers, baggage, cargo and/or mail in air transportation: - 10.
-"Territory" means the land areas under the sovereignty, jurisdiction, protection, or trusteeship of a Party, and the territorial waters adjacent thereto; and - 11.
+"Stop for non-traffic purposes" means a landing for any purpose other than taking on or discharging passengers, baggage, cargo and/or mail in air transportation; - 10.
+"Territory" means, in the case of the United States, the land areas under the sovereignty, jurisdiction, protection, or trusteeship of the United States and the territorial waters adjacent thereto, and in the case of Sri Lanka, the land areas under the sovereignty or jurisdiction of Sri Lanka and the territorial waters adjacent thereto; and - 11.
 "User charge" means a charge imposed on airlines for the provision of airport, air navigation, or aviation security facilities or services including related services and facilities.

-Article 2 Grant of Rights
+Grant of Rights

-1. Each Party grants to the other Party the following rights for the conduct of international air transportation by the airlines of the other Party:

-- a. the right to fly across its territory without landing; - b. the right to make stops in its territory for non-traffic purposes; and - c. the rights otherwise specified in this Agreement. - 2.
+- 1. Each Party grants to the other Party the following rights for the conduct of international air transportation by the airlines of the other Party: - a. the right to fly across its territory without landing; - b. the right to make stops in its territory for non-traffic purposes; and - c. the rights otherwise specified in this Agreement. - 2.
 Nothing in this Article shall be deemed to confer on the airline or airlines of one Party the rights to take on board, in the territory of the other Party, passengers, their baggage, cargo, or mail carried for compensation and destined for another point in the territory of that other Party.